Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Introduction

 \subsection{Prior Work and Context for Cautious Optimism}

-In this section, we enumerate major prior works on no-regret learning in games.
+In this section, we discuss major prior work on accelerating no-regret learning in games.
 Let $T$ denote the time horizon, $d$ denote the number of actions per player, and $n$ denote the number of players.
 Please refer to \Cref{table:results} for a summarized comparison of \ours with existing methods.

 The quest for optimal regret bounds in general games was initiated by the seminal work of \citet{Syrgkanis15}, which established the first $o_{\scaleto{T}{4pt}}(T^{1/2})$ regret rate for self-play (better than the optimal rate for online learning with adversarial utilities).
 A key contribution of their work was the introduction of the \emph{RVU property}, an adversarial regret bound that applies broadly to a class of optimistic no-regret learning algorithms, including Follow-the-Regularized-Leader and Mirror Descent.
 By leveraging this property, they demonstrated that while social regret remains constant, individual player regret grows at a rate of $O_{\scaleto{T}{4pt}}(T^{1/4})$, leaving the challenging problem of determining the optimal individual regret rate largely unresolved.